etlweather/understanding-networking/chapter-internet.md

 ## What is the cloud?
-The word "cloud" is simply a marketting term referring the practice of using services provided by companies via the Internet.
+The word "cloud" is simply a marketing term referring the practice of using services provided by companies via the Internet.
 The term and practice became popular since 2006 due to a growing number of on-line services.